loipct/H_GUPNet/README.md

 # H_GUPNet

 H_GUPNet is a Monocular 3D Object Detection framework based on the GUPNet base design combined with the Homography loss function proposed in (https://arxiv.org/abs/2204.00754) to enhance the object detection performance of the underlying design.
 Most current testing is done on single stage detectors that's why we brought this loss function to two stage detector - GUPNet.

+# Acknowledgements
+This code benefits from the excellent works: [GUPNet](https://github.com/SuperMHP/GUPNet).